arichtman/nix/README.md

 system-level mac config under systems/x86_64-darwin/${system}/default.nix

-homes/my_home/default.nix gets applied to everything? and we pass the config via snowfallorg.user.${name}.home.config.
+homes/my_home/default.nix gets applied to everything?
+If you don't want to have a home module you can pass user config in the system file via snowfallorg.user.${name}.home.config.

 I think if we want platform-specific stuff we can either make a new module and do config = mkIf and enable in system's default.nix via snowfall org OR we can do some conditional config in the existing module.
 There should be some like system.isDarwin system.isLinux options there.
 I think logically it makes sense to moduarize stuff like zsh enablement and config but not at the moment.